These Mint Macarons with Baileys Buttercream are a magically fun St. Patrick's Day party treat, but are also delicious any time of year!

 I'll admit that I've had quite a few macaron failures in my life, but these days I have mostly successes thanks to lots of trial and error and understanding how the science behind macarons works.

 Below are the important things I've learned that contribute to macaron success.
+They'll help you get the best results with these mint macarons and any others you make!

 - Always weigh your ingredients!
 This can make all the difference in your macaron success.
 Two different cups of flour can weigh completely different amounts depending on how they're packed and having exact amounts is very important for macarons.